Imad Wasim: International career

 He made his Twenty20 International debut for Pakistan against Zimbabwe in Lahore on 24 May 2015.
 He made his One Day International debut for Pakistan against Sri Lanka on 19 July 2015.
 He was selected in the Pakistan squad for the 2016 ICC World Twenty20.
 Later in 2016, he became the 1st Pakistani spinner to take a 5-fer in T20Is as he recorded figures of 5/14 against the Windies.
 Wasim was a regular member of the winning Pakistan team in the 2017 ICC Champions Trophy.
 He also won Pakistan's T20I Player of the Year award in 2017 as he finished the year top of the ICC T20I bowling rankings.

 In March 2019, Wasim was named in Pakistan's ODI squad for their series against Australia.
 Pakistan's captain Shoaib Malik was ruled out of the fourth ODI due to injury, with Wasim named as captain of the team in his place.

 The following month, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 He had a great tournament with both the ball and the bat as he scored 162 runs in 5 innings at an average of 54.00 and a healthy strike rate of 118.24 as well as chipping in with 2 wickets with an economy rate of 4.82 which was better than any Pakistani at the tournament.

 As of April 2020, he is ranked third in the International Cricket Council's One Day International all-rounder rankings and seventh in the Twenty20 International bowling rankings.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in Pakistan's squad for the 2024 ICC Men's T20 World Cup tournament.

+On March 23, 2024, Wasim reversed his previous retirement from international cricket.
+This decision came after meeting with the PCB officials regarding his return to the national team for the T20 World Cup scheduled for June 2024.
+The decision is also due to his PSL 9 form in the later half of tournament that helped Islamabad United to lift the title for the third time.

+On 13 December 2024, Imad announced retirement from international cricket for the second time.